stevanlohja/sidechains-tooling/SC_CLI_Reference.md

 ### `claim-fuel`

-Description: Claim fuel tokens that have been sent from sidechain to mainchain using obtained merkle proof.
+Description: Claim SC_Token tokens that have been sent from sidechain to mainchain using obtained merkle proof.

 ```
 ./sidechain-cli claim-fuel